EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_gp_tutorial.md

 </div>

-The `training_data` property of `MogpEmulator` objects returns a tuple of the data that the GP has been trained on, if at all.
+The [`training_data`][exauq.core.emulators.MogpEmulator.training_data] property of [`MogpEmulator`][exauq.core.emulators.MogpEmulator]
+objects returns a tuple of the data that the GP has been trained on, if at all.
 We can verify that our GP hasn't yet been trained on any data, as evidenced by the empty tuple:

 ``` { .python .copy }